sufiyancode/CodeClause_FaceDetection/README.md

    Access the application at `http://127.0.0.1:8080/index.html` in your web browser.

 6. **Face Detection:** Once the application is open, upload an image from your local machine using the "Choose File" button.
 After selecting the image, click on "Detect Faces."
 The Face-API.js library will analyze the image and outline detected faces with bounding boxes.

-7. **Additional Features:** Customize the application based on your project's needs by incorporating more features from the Face-API.js library, such as facial landmark detection, age and gender prediction, emotion detection, etc. Explore the library documentation for insights.

-## Contribution Guidelines

-If you wish to contribute to this project, open an issue or submit a pull request on our GitHub repository.
-We value your feedback and contributions!

----

-Thank you for using our Face Recognition project!
-For questions or assistance, feel free to reach out through our GitHub repository or email.
-Enjoy exploring the world of face recognition!